D-girl-11t/NYU-6463-RV32I-Project2022/README.md

 The data memory is word addressed, so every address that goes in will be shifted to right by 2 to be divided by 4, other than the 4K locations for each word, We also have 2 extra locations for the N numbers, DMEM also is responsibale for the byte, half word and word length difference, for storing and loading the data_type signal will decide what to do.
 Memory writing is clocked but read is not clocked, and the if statement at the begining is to ensure the address will be above 0x80000000, or for me 0x20000000.

 DMEM_testbench:
-First we access the special rom for my N number, We set all the memread and memwrite to 1 for convenience purpose, and then set write data to 32'h12345678 and data type to 1, which is half word, then we try an invalid address, it outputted 0 as expected.
+First we access the special rom for the N number, We set all the memread and memwrite to 1 for convenience purpose, and then set write data to 32'h12345678 and data type to 1, which is half word, then we try an invalid address, it outputted 0 as expected.
 We then change it to a valid address, as expected it wrote the halfword 5678 into the 4th location(DMEM[3]), then we change data type to 3 which is for LBU, it will store 32 bits to memory but output only 8 bits with 0 extended, which is 00....78.

 IMEM: